anagha-google/cloud-composer-setup-foundations/README.md

 | 4 | Walk through of Pub/Sub Event Driven Orchestration of the Hello World DAG |
 | 5 | Walk through of a slightly more realistic DAG with GCS, Cloud Dataflow and BigQuery |

-### Section 2: Public Cloud Composer 2 cluster setup

-This module includes the below sub-modules, is standalone and is available in a separate [repo](https://github.com/anagha-google/composer2-basic-orchestration).
-This setup is recommended for kicking tires, simple demos, but is **not a secure setup**.
-It is recommended that you run through this module if you are new to Cloud Composer 2 and its provisioning, new to authoring, deploying DAGs, and triggering DAG execution in a event driven fashion. <br>

-If you need to start with a secure Cloud Composer 2 setup, jump to module 1, below.
-The same DAGs in section 1, are used across modules.

 ### Module 1: Foundational One-time Setup Lab for a secure Cloud Composer 2 deployment